Congress to question FBI agent who sent anti-Trump texts

 Privately, Peter Strzok was critical of then-candidate Donald Trump and other political figures in text messages to a colleague with whom he was reported to be having an extramarital affair, telling her they would "stop" a Trump presidency in one of the thousands of messages they exchanged in 2015 and 2016.

-Now, with his law enforcement career all but over and top Republicans calling for his firing and imprisonment, Strzok is headed to Capitol Hill, where he will face questions Wednesday from the House Judiciary Committee about his work and political views.
+Now, with his law enforcement career all but over and top Republicans calling for his firing and imprisonment, Strzok headed to Capitol Hill Wednesday to face questions from the House Judiciary and Oversight Committees about his work and political views.

+Strzok arrived on Capitol Hill around 10 a.m., ignoring questions from reporters as he entered the committee chambers.

-Special Counsel Robert Mueller quietly fired Strzok from his team last summer after discovering that he sent politically-charged and potentially anti-Trump text messages to FBI lawyer Lisa Page, with whom he was having an extramarital affair.
+Special counsel Robert Mueller quietly fired Strzok from his team last summer after discovering that he had sent politically charged and potentially anti-Trump text messages to FBI lawyer Lisa Page, with whom he was having the extramarital affair.

+Page told the inspector general's investigators the two texted each other on work phones to keep their affair from their spouses.

-Republicans on Capitol Hill point to Strzok's messages about Trump as evidence to support their concerns about anti-Trump political bias at the Justice Department and FBI - while Trump and his legal team have claimed the exchanges and the report itself discredits the Mueller investigation.
+Republicans on Capitol Hill point to Strzok's messages about Trump as evidence to support their concerns about anti-Trump political bias at the Justice Department and FBI, while Trump and his legal team have said the exchanges and the report itself discredit the Mueller investigation.

 "If you read the IG report, I've been totally exonerated," Trump told reporters earlier this month at the White House.
 "I think that the Mueller investigation has been totally discredited."

-(The report did not deal with the Mueller investigation into possible collusion between members of the Trump campaign and Russia, and DOJ inspector general Michael Horowitz later told Congress that "we don't address issues with regard to the special counsel" in the review.")
+(The report did not deal with the Mueller investigation into possible collusion between members of the Trump campaign and Russia, and DOJ inspector general Michael Horowitz later told Congress "we don't address issues with regard to the special counsel" in the review.)

 Strzok, who was moved to the FBI's human resources division, was escorted out of the FBI building last week as part of ongoing internal proceedings, his lawyer told reporters.

-"Pete has steadfastly played by the rules and respected the process, and yet he continues to be the target of unfounded personal attacks, political games and inappropriate information leaks," Strzok lawyer Aitan Goelman said after the release of the IG report. calls from Trump lawyer Rudy Giuliani that Strzok should be imprisoned.
+"Pete has steadfastly played by the rules and respected the process, and yet he continues to be the target of unfounded personal attacks, political games and inappropriate information leaks," Strzok lawyer Aitan Goelman said after the release of the IG report and calls from Trump lawyer Rudy Giuliani for Strzok to be imprisoned.

 "Instead of publicly calling for a long-serving FBI agent to be summarily fired, politicians should allow the disciplinary process to play out free from political pressure."